-Products from ESET, Kaspersky Lab and Sophos achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-Along with products from Symantec, Trend Micro, McAfee, Microsoft and Bitdefender they achieved AAA awards.
+Products from ESET, Kaspersky Lab, McAfee and Sophos achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+All but one of the other products performed well enough to achieve AAA awards.